Hadas Kotek » Research

 - Kotek, Hadas.
 Composing Questions.
 Doctoral dissertation, Massachusetts Institute of Technology.

 - Kotek, Hadas and Martin Hackl.
 An experimental investigation of interrogative syntax/semantics.
 Proceedings of the 2013 Amsterdam Colloquium, eds.
 Maria Aloni, Michael Franke and Floris Roelofsen.

 Scope restrictions in sluicing and ellipsis licensing

 In joint work with Matt Barros, we defend a semantic identity account of ellipsis licensing.
 We notice a surprising asymmetry in sluicing constructions with quantified antecedents, where surface-scope antecedents can license a multiple sluice, but inverse-scope antecedents cannot.
 We argue that this finding is explained by semantic accounts of ellipsis licensing, where ellipsis is licensed when the sluice corresponds to an (implicit) Question under Discussion.
 We show that QuDs cannot be computed based on the truth-conditional content of the antecedents alone; instead, they must be computed only after (scalar) implicatures have been calculated and added to the common ground, along with the context of utterance.
 We additionally examine the commitments required of a syntactic LF-identity account of ellipsis licensing in order to account for multiple sluicing with quantified antecedents, and argue that accounts along these lines would run into serious trouble, making them practically untenable.

-- Barros, Matthew and Hadas Kotek.
+- Kotek, Hadas and Matthew Barros.
 Multiple sluicing, scope, and superiority: Consequences for ellipsis identity.
+Linguistic Inquiry.